Michael Pittman Jr. Player Prop Bets for NFL Week 13 | Indianapolis vs. Houston 12/5/2021

 Season Stats

-- Pittman's 805 receiving yards pace all receivers on the Colts.
-He's been targeted 91 times and has totaled 61 catches and five touchdowns (67.1 yards per game).

-- Pittman has been the target of 91 of his team's 403 passing attempts this season, or 22.6% of the target share.
+- So far this season, 22.6% of the 403 passes thrown by his team have gone Pittman's way.

-- Pittman has seen the ball thrown his way 11 times in the red zone this season, 23.4% of his team's 47 red zone pass attempts.
+- With 11 targets in the red zone this season, Pittman has been on the receiving end of 23.4% of his team's 47 red zone pass attempts.

-- The Colts have called a pass in 54.6% of their plays from scrimmage this year while running the ball 45.4% of the time.
-This offensive attack ranks second in the NFL in points scored.
+- The Colts, who rank third in the NFL in points scored, have attempted a pass 54.6% of the time while opting for the ground attack 45.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Pittman's matchup with the Texans.